kshankar/sk-academic-cv/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Founder of BitRanger Sdn Bhd
+role: Founder of BitRanger Sdn Bhd | Deputy Director and Senior Lecturer at Universiti Sains Malaysia

 # Organizations/Affiliations to show in About widget
 organizations: